 Many drive-in theaters for you to choose from!

 Credit: Four Brothers Drive In

 In the 1950s, there were approximately 4,000 drive-in theaters in the United States, but nowadays, there are only about 300.
 Though you may feel like you’re in your grandparents’ time, these aren’t your grandparents’ movies, as these theaters show mostly first-run films.
-Overlook and Hyde Park drive-in theatres in Poughkeepsie and Warwick Drive-In Theatre have all been around since the 1950s.
+Overlook and Hyde Park drive-in theaters in Poughkeepsie and Warwick Drive-In have all been around since the 1950s.
 Or mix nostalgia with modernity at Four Brothers Drive-In (pictured) in Dutchess County, built in 2014.
 Order locally sourced food and drinks to your car with a mobile app and charge your electric car while you watch.

 The only National Historic Site dedicated to a First Lady!